 There’s a lot of attention right now on programs like the Paycheck Protection Program and disaster loans offered by the Small Business Administration.
 Those options were meant to help business owners receive immediate funding as a crisis management strategy resulting from COVID-19.
 But there’s another big federal benefit that may apply to you: The Payroll Tax Credit (also known as the Employee Retention Credit).

+Are you asking yourself what is payroll tax relief?
+Or what is a payroll tax credit?
 As part of one of the numerous pandemic-related stimulus bills passed by Congress in March, the Payroll Tax Credit, otherwise known as the Employee Retention Credit, is a way to receive funding from the government.
 Eligible businesses must have been impacted by COVID-19 between March 12, 2020 and January 1, 2021.
 The intention of this credit is to help keep employees on the payroll for as long as possible by providing some tax incentives to employers.
 Non-profits also qualify, but self-employed individuals do not.
 Can owners of S-corporations, independent contractors or self-employed people apply for the payroll tax credit?
 Yes, as long as you have employees and you file a quarterly Federal 941 return.
 There’s no need to apply though.
 You just take the credit at the time of filing the return.
 A new 941 return will have a new line on it for you to do the calculation.

 2. The credit only applies if you don’t take money from the Paycheck Protection Program.

 Because the credit is intended to provide additional subsidies to help employers maintain payroll levels, you can not apply for it if you’ve already opted in to the Paycheck Protection Program, which offered low cost forgivable loans that also cover payroll expenses.
 You are, however, eligible to apply for other types of loans, like the Economic Injury Disaster Loans, from the SBA.
 Also remember this is not a loan.
-It’s a credit against the employer’s share of FICA (6.2 percent) owed on your quarterly payroll.
+It’s a credit against the employer’s share of FICA (6.2%) owed on your quarterly payroll.

 This credit is not to be confused with the tax credit under the Families First Coronavirus Response Act (which includes Emergency Family Medical Leave provisions).
 This article is not intended to go into detail on that legislation, but know that if you’re paying for your employees to take time off for themselves or their families as a result of COVID-19, you’re also entitled to an additional credit to help you afford those expenses.
 You can use both tax credits, but just not for the same wages.
 You can learn more about the Families First Legislation on The Hartford’s Paid Family and Medical Leave Resource Center.